NickMaev/NickMaev.github.io/static/media/isdk.en.c760692d815afceb7460.md

 ##### Air cargo booking system
 ###### <div class='dateRange'>08/2020 – 09/2022</div>

 > B2B platform is purposed to automate air freight processes.
 Allows to search for advantageous cargo transportation tariffs, create, edit and track air waybills.
-Was developed for a large transnational contractor.
+Has been developed for a large transnational contractor.
 >
 > **Role:** Lead Full-Stack Engineer
 >